 Once this has been done, you will then need to send the V750 or V778 document (with the funder named as a Nominee) and an administration fee (there is no set figure for this as this can vary between funders) directly to the finance company by post.
 Make sure you include a cover letter with the documents, as your information can get lost if not identified correctly.

 Once they have received it, they should send you a letter to confirm this before passing the appropriate information onto the DVLA who will assign your private registration number to your lease vehicle.
 You should receive documents that will allow you to update your lease car with the correct plates.

 It is essential that you do not change the plates on the lease car until you have confirmation from your finance company and the DVLA.

-The DVLA charge an £80 retention fee which will need sending to the finance company as well as the funder’s administration fee.
+The DVLA charge an £80 retention fee which will need to be sent to the finance company as well as the funder’s administration fee.
 The finance company should identify how they wish for this to be paid.
 When everything is completed, the funder should complete a V317 and send it to the DVLA.

-After the DVLA has processed this, they will send the finance company a new logbook (V5C) and a retention document which they will forward onto you.
+After the DVLA has processed this, they will send the finance company a new logbook (V5C) and a retention document which they will forward to you.

 If you have any questions about putting a private plate on your lease car, we are happy to answer them for you.
 Get in contact with us at 0345 350 3776, email us at firstname.lastname@example.org or send us a message through our online chat service.